EtheaDev/InstantObjects/Docs/Readme.txt

 of InstantObjects.
 The application implements a small business model and a user interface that shows how persistent business objects can be used in a real application.
 It is compatible with Delphi and Kylix.
-The PrimerExternal variation uses external storage for collections (see documentation).
+The PrimerExternal variation uses external storage for collection attributes (see documentation).

 The Demos folder also features a few other programs that help demonstrate or test specific features: